WGLab/VirTect/README.md

 ## Trimming

-Before, we used VerTict, we need to trim the data to make sure the quality of the data.
-To trim the data, we need to use the following code to trim the data
+Before, we use VerTict, we need to trim the data to make sure the quality of the data.
+To trim the data, we need to use the following code to trim the data, if you already trim the data, then no need to do the trimming again.

     python VerTect_cutadapt.py --help